theMiddleBlue/ReputationIP/README.md

 same as anonymous_proxy.sh example

 ### Others scripts
-all scripts has the same syntax.
+all scripts have the same syntax.

 # Contact
 ```